 In 1970s, Jamuna Devi became the first Madhubani artist from the Chamar community to receive international fame and eventually, the National Award.
 She was a trailblazer in every aspect of the art, her legacy touching upon technique, subject and style.
 Today artists across the board wash their canvas with cow-dung to simulate a mud wall and show up colours more brightly.
 This was Jamuna Devi’s innovation, as was the Gobar style of painting characterised by two parallel lines.
 Finally, she painted from her life leaving behind autobiographical glimpses of a rural existence circumscribed by caste.

 Artist couple Rodi Paswan (also spelled Raudi) and Chano Devi experimented similarly to create within the confines imposed on them, specifically those that forbade the drawing of Hindu gods like Rama and Krishna—a mainstay of the genre.
 Paswan created the oeuvre inspired by folkhero Raja Salhesh.
-Today, his daughter-in-law and grandson Urmila Devi and Shrawan Paswan enjoy greater freedom to paint from the Hindu pantheon but they continue to tell the story of this Dusadh deity.
+Today, his niece and grand-nephew Urmila Devi and Shrawan Paswan enjoy greater freedom to paint from the Hindu pantheon but they also continue to tell the story of this Dusadh deity.
 Ideologically, Malvika Raj follows in the footsteps of Rodi Paswan as she creates art immortalising such modern Dalit and Bahujan idols as BR Ambedkar, Savitribai Phule and Lord Buddha.

 Rodi and Chano were a real Madhubani power couple.
 With encouragement from the German anthropologist, folklorist and filmmaker Erika Moser-Schmitt, Chano Devi and Palti Devi evolved the Godna style.
 Palti Devi was a Natin or traditional tattoo artist, who inked the chest and limbs of Dusadh women.
 Dilip Narayanan, director at Gallery OED in Cochin, says about Godna, “These tattoos comprised of auspicious and protective images mostly done in rows and concentric circles.
 Godna paintings would depict flowers, grains, fields, animals and deities done in lampblack ink by a bamboo pen.
 Through Chano Devi primarily and later [her daughter-in-law] Urmila Devi, a political voice emerged that was soon amplified by other Dalit women in the region.”
-Narayanan believes the work of Urmila Devi and her son Shrawan Paswan are crucial in understanding the contemporary Madhubani art scene through a Dalit perspective.
+Narayanan believes the work of Urmila Devi and Shrawan Paswan are crucial in understanding the contemporary Madhubani art scene through a Dalit perspective.

 The history of influential Dalit artists in Madhubani would be incomplete without mention of Dulari Devi.
 Belonging to the fisherfolk or Machwara community, Dulari Devi at first seemed destined to follow the grim path set before her: no school, hard physical labour from a young age and married off at 12.
 After suffering abuse in her husband’s home and losing her baby daughter, she returned to her maika—much like Sita before her—and went back to work at the home of a dominant caste family.
 This is where the tale diverges from convention.
 The house where Dulari Devi worked belonged to the award-winning Mithila artists Karpuri Devi and Mahasundari Devi.
 Or as Dulari Devi knew them, Chachi-Dai and Dai-ji.